Upper-level Courses for Sophomores, Juniors and Seniors

 Forbidden Overlap: Due to an overlap in content, students will not receive credit for both MATH 4180 and MATH 4220.

-Prerequisite: MATH 2210-MATH 2220, MATH 2230-MATH 2240, MATH 1920-MATH 2940, or equivalent.
+Prerequisite: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.
 Students will be expected to be comfortable writing proofs.
 More experience with proofs may be gained by first taking a 3000-level MATH course.
 Undergraduates who plan to attend graduate school in mathematics should take MATH 4180 instead of MATH 4220.

 Covers complex variables, Fourier transforms, Laplace transforms and applications to partial differential equations.
 Additional topics may include an introduction to generalized functions.